 Our current business performance and future success depend substantially on the abilities and contributions of our senior management members, including our founder, Ms. Norma Ka Yin Chu, all of our executive directors and other key personnel with industry expertise, know-how or experience in areas such as research and development, manufacturing, sales, marketing, financial management, human resources and risk management.
 If any member of our senior management is unable or ceases to serve in his or her present position, we may not be able to find replacement in a timely basis due to local conditions.
 As a result, our business may be disrupted, our management quality may deteriorate and our results of operations may be materially and adversely affected.
 In addition, if any member of our senior management team joins a competitor or forms a competing business, we may lose trade secrets and business know-how as a result.
 Competition for experienced management in our industry is intense, and the pool of qualified candidates is limited.
-We may not be able to retain the services of our senior management to effectively operate our retail network.
+We may not be able to retain the services of our senior management or attract and retain additional high quality senior executives in the future.
+Moreover, we rely on our sales personnel to effectively operate our retail network.
 As we expand our operations, we may not be able to retain such skilled sales personnel at a reasonable cost and our business and results of operations may be materially and adversely affected.